Fast Facts

 rail and highway infrastructure to transport people and freight.

-The United States Census Bureau predicts that the American population will reach 420 million by 2050, a trend that will strain our nation’s transportation infrastructure.
-Current estimates suggest that over the next 40 years, overall freight demand will double, from 15 billion tons today to 30 billion tons.
+Over the next few decades, rail traffic will need to increase significantly to keep up with our nation's growing population, which is expected to grow from about 310 million in 2010 to 400 million in approximately 40 years, according to the U.S. Census Bureau.1 Current estimates suggest that over the next 40 years, overall freight demand will double, from 15 billion tons today to 30 billion tons.
 The number of trucks on the road is also expected to double.
-Already, capacity constraints in West Coast ports force more freight from Asia to be transported through the Panama and Suez canals to East Coast seaports.1
+Already, capacity constraints in West Coast ports force more freight from Asia to be transported through the Panama and Suez canals to East Coast seaports.

 Already under strain, the nation’s freight transportation infrastructure and highways will face even